Azure/azure-sdk-for-python/sdk/core/azure-core/tests/perf_tests/README.md

 The options that are additionally available for `ListEntitiesPageableTest`:

 - `--count=100` - Number of table entities to list.
 Defaults to 100.
-- `--results-per-page=None` - Maximum number of entities to list per page.
+- `--page-size=None` - Maximum number of entities to list per page.
 Default is None, which will return all possible results per page.

 ## Example command